 Are you looking for a secured card with a high credit limit or no credit check?

-While the Wells Fargo Secured Visa® Card comes with a higher credit limit and a cheaper annual fee, the OpenSky® Secured Visa® Credit Card boasts availability for people who have no credit background whatsoever.
+The Wells Fargo Secured Credit Card and the OpenSky® Secured Visa® Credit Card are both middle-of-the-road cards suitable for someone trying to establish or rebuild their credit.Wells Fargo Secured Credit Card comes with a higher credit limit and a cheaper annual fee, but the OpenSky® Secured Visa® Credit Card boasts availability for people who have no credit history whatsoever.

 Which card should you choose?